JuulH/IT-Challenge/README.md

 ## Features

-The card designer allows users to:
+The designer allows users to:
 - Add shapes, text
 - Upload their own images through a mobile QR code or use preset "stickers"
 - Apply colors to objects